Wellwood (film): Production

 The film began production in early 2018 in New Orleans.
 The film is directed by Eliza Hooper with the film being Hooper's first major project as director.
 The film hails from Amalgamated Dynamics based in Southern California.
 Tiana Armstrong, Alec Gillis, Aaron Kybartas and Tom Woodruff Jr. served as executive producers.
+The film was edited by Matthew Ellena.
 Music for the film comes from American composer/singer-songwriter Xander Singh.
 Cinematographer Daniel Kenji Levin oversaw the film's cinematography and sound mixers Bryn Scott Hubbard and Devin Lawrence as well as foley artist Reece Miller comprised the film's sound department.